Peak-Precision-Wikis/SharedTemplates/PrevNext/README.md

 # PrevNext
-The {{t|PrevNext}} template is used to provide a top navigation bar that shows the previous and next pages.
+The {{PrevNext}} template is used to provide a top navigation bar that shows the previous and next pages.

 ## Examples